ooihuiying/Events-Telegram-Bot/README.md

 - /allevents: view all events saved in the db
 - /searchname keyword: view all events with name containing keyword
 - /searchtag keyword: view all events with tags containing keyword
+- /start: add user record to fb

+#### restricted commands

+- /create: add new event to fb